Hafiz Hamdullah: Political career

-Attacks
+Assassination attempts

-2023 blast
+2023 attempt

-On 14 September 2023, Hafiz Hamdullah was injured in a blast in Mastung district while travelling from Quetta to Kalat.
+On 14 September 2023, Hamdullah was injured in a blast in Mastung district while travelling from Quetta to Kalat.

-2024 gunmen attack
+2024 attempt

 On 7 February 2024, unknown gunmen opened fire on Hamdullah's vehicle in Chaman.
 The gunfire lasted around five minutes.
 Hamdullah was unharmed by the attack, and the attackers fled following retaliatory firing by his guards.
 The attack occurred after two bombings in Balochistan province which killed at least 26 people.